WintDev/actions/README.md

   - The prefix for the build artifacts to sign, e.g. **Wint.MyDomain**
 - app-name:
   - The name of the azure web app
+- environment:
+  - The name of the environment where the web app would be deployed.
+    **Note:** This input is available from v4 onwards.
 - package-name
   - The location in your project to be published.
 - slot-name